Conde de Lipa: Biography

-Along with thousands of émigrés, Tarszeński moved to France after the failed uprising.
+Along with thousands of émigrés, Tarszenski moved to France after the failed uprising.

 By 1843 he lived in Seville (Sevilla), where he defended the city and Queen Isabel II from a siege by Antonio Wan-Halen, capturing two spies.
 That same year, he was named Knight of the Order of Isabel la Católica.
 The following year, he married Magdalena de Voisins in the Parish of San Vicente, Sevilla.
-In 1847 he moved to Málaga, where he opened the first daguerrotype studio of the city.
-It's likely that the Count of Lipa photographed the Duke of Montpensier during his visit to Málaga in 1849.
-He taught photography in Málaga, as he did in Sevilla, selling the latest photographic equipment imported from France.
-Many photographers in Spain learned from him, including Juan Antonio Ibáñez Martínez (b.
-1812 Yecla, Murcia) and Amalia L. de López, the first professional female photographer in Spain (Jaen), and author of one of the portraits of Conde de Lipa preserved.
+In 1847 he moved to Málaga, where he opened the first daguerreotype studio of the city.

 The Conde de Lipa was very involved in literary circles, and was the official photographer to both the Queen of Spain, Isabel II, and the Queen of Portugal, Maria II.
-In 1857, Pedro Antonio de Alarcón dedicates his novel '"¡Viva el Papa!" to Luis Farszeñski, Conde de Lipa.
+In 1857, Pedro Antonio de Alarcón dedicates his novel '"¡Viva el Papa!" to Luis Tarszenski, Conde de Lipa.
 In 1861, he participated in one of the many literary circles in Seville, with the reading of the ode "To Poland".
 The following year he gave "an elegant moire and satin album, with several photographs of the Holy Face" to Queen Isabel II, with the occasion of her visit to Jaén.